DeadPixelsSociety/PIRATES/README.md

     - if you have pkgconfig error, then you have not install correctly libraries

 6. Compile
-    - make server or make clienti or just make for both
+    - make server or make client or just make for both

 Install